 AHPA NATIONAL MENTORING PROGRAM

 The AHPA® mentoring program is for people interested in or working in the field of health promotion.
 It is one of the strategies to build the professional capacity of our members.
-Our 2020-21 call for mentees and mentors has now closed.
-If you have applied we will be getting back to you as soon as possible.
+Our 2020-21 program has now been evaluated and we will be calling a new mentoring round early in 2022.
+Watch this space!

 What is mentoring?

-➢ Mentoring is a one-to-one relationship between a more experienced person (mentor) and a less experienced person (mentee).
+➢ Mentoring is a one-to-one or group relationship between a more experienced person (mentor) and a less experienced person/s (mentees).

 ➢ Mentoring gives members of the Australian Health Promotion Association the opportunity to build their professional and personal skills, and to grow and develop in the process.